japawBlob/sem-esw-rust/README.md

 For running on ritchie I used nix-os using nixpkgs (https://nixos.wiki/wiki/Rust) with unstable build.
 I wasn't able to achieve satisfactory result on ESW server tester, since last few days ritchie stood at 100% usage and my results were all over the place.
+EDIT: On monday morning 30.5. ritchie was without load.
+I tested my program.
+Added optimazion flags and program runs as expected.

 Sources: <br/>
 For basics of dashSet: https://docs.rs/dashmap/latest/dashmap/struct.DashSet.html <br/>